13588112254/littlefs/DESIGN.md

 1. ctz(![x]) = the number of trailing bits that are 0 in ![x]
 2. popcount(![x]) = the number of bits that are 1 in ![x]

 Initial tests of this surprising property seem to hold.
-As ![n][n] approaches infinity, we end up with an average overhead of 2 pointers, which matches what our assumption from earlier.
+As ![n] approaches infinity, we end up with an average overhead of 2 pointers, which matches what our assumption from earlier.
 During iteration, the popcount function seems to handle deviations from this average.
 Of course, just to make sure I wrote a